Table of contents

-Not only will you find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, some beverages like tea, and essential oil-infused supplements, but you can find it in your cannabis products on the next trip to your local dispensary.
+You will also find this fascinating chemical compound in cosmetics, fragrances like perfumes and deodorants, some beverages like tea, and essential oil-infused supplements.

 What Is Limonene?